schwaa/pptxcreator/memory-bank/progress.md

 # Project Progress

 ## Current Focus
 Core text-based presentation generation functionality is stable.
-The focus is now on **refining image handling, enhancing overall robustness, and significantly expanding test coverage.**
+The primary focus is now on **Architectural Refactoring of `processor.py` to an Agentic Workflow using Pydantic models and `pydantic-ai` (or relevant Pydantic AI modules).** This is a foundational change to improve reliability and enable more intelligent features.

 ## Completed Items
 1.  **Project Setup**